 Our largest business line is wealth management services, and a significant majority of our wealth management services revenue is derived from privately raised fund products.
 Currently in China, a product provider (i.e. a fund manager) of privately raised fund products has sole discretion in selecting the sales model of its fund products as under either a direct sales model or distributions on a commission basis model.
 The sale model selected by the fund manager determines whether we need to pay commissions to seed clients and thereby recognize such commissions as our cost of sales.
 Under the direct sales model, we generate revenue on net-commission basis.
 In contrast, we generate revenue on a gross-commission basis under the distribution on commission basis model.
 Moreover, the fund manager can subsequently change the sales model during the term of the relevant fund.
 See "Item 5.
 Operating and Financial Review and Prospects -- Management's Discussion and Analysis of Financial Condition and Results of Operations - A. Operating Results - Major Factors Affecting Our Results of Operations - Product Mix."
 Moreover, the fund manager can subsequently change the sales model during the term of the relevant fund.
-Given that the selection of the sales model is at the sole discretion of the fund manager and is outside of our control, the respective proportion of products that we offer on a net-commission basis or a gross-commission basis may vary from year to year, which may lead to fluctuations in our net revenues, cost of sales and gross commission based funds contributed to the increase in distribution commission generated from such products.
-Our cost of sales increased as well primarily due to a RMB11.0 million increase in our commission to our seed clients under the gross commission based funds as cost of sales.
-As a result of the foregoing, any material change in fund sales models adopted by our fund managers may have a significant impact on our revenues, cost of sales and results of operations.
+Given that the selection of the sales model is at the sole discretion of the fund manager and is outside of our control, the respective proportion of products that we offer on a net-commission basis or a gross-commission basis may vary from year to year, which may lead to fluctuations in our net revenues, cost of sales and gross margin.
+For the year ended June 30, 2019, a 36.6% increase in the transaction value of gross commission based funds contributed to the increase in distribution commission generated from such products.
+Our cost of sales increased as well primarily due to a RMB11.0 million increase in our commission cost in connection with increased funds distributed on a gross-commission basis as opposed to a net commission basis, and we recognize the commissions to our seed clients under the gross commis